You will compare the performance of green binary search trees versus

 a frequency count (if the count is greater than one), followed by

-a balance factor (if the balance factor is not zero), followed by
+(if the balance factor is not zero), followed by

 a parenthesized display of the parent, followed by